Dispar compacta: Behaviour and ecology

 The larvae feed primarily on grasses such as Ehrharta erecta, Microlaena stipoides, Poa labillardieri, Poa queenslandica, Poa sieberiana, and Poa tenera.
 Other host plants include species of Gahnia and Lomandra.
 Some larvae will feed on the new growth of invasive kikuyu grass (Cenchrus clandestinus), however, this is toxic to the larvae.

-D. compacta is univoltine, with one generation each year.
+Dispar compacta is univoltine, with one generation each year.
 Eggs are usually laid singly, rarely in pairs or short rows, on the leaves of the host plant or on leaf litter.
 Development begins immediately, however, the larva will not emerge until autumn.
 Upon hatching, the larva consumes the shell of its egg before moving on.
 When a suitable host plant is found, the larva will construct a shelter by folding or rolling the host leaf and binding it in place with silk.
 The larvae are nocturnal, hiding in this shelter during the day and emerging to feed at night.
 Growth is slow through winter, but accelerates in spring, with the larvae beginning to pupate in late December and emerging in January and February.

 Adults are active between January and April and may be locally abundant in some areas.
 They fly low to the ground, usually in grassy areas, actively feeding on flowers.
 Males engage in hilltopping and can be seen patrolling their territory or perched high in the canopy.